A05annex/SwervePathPlanning/README.md

   ]
 }
 ```
-When loaded into the path planner, the path looks like this:
+When loaded into the path planner, the path looks like this:<br>
 ![alt text](./resources/2m_circle_path.jpg "2m circle path")
 <p>
 Note that the path is defined using positions, velocities, and time.
 When the path is processed by the robot